bbcmicrobit/micropython/docs/microphone.rst

     Set the threshold for a sound event.

-    A high threshold means the event will only trigger if the sound is very loud (>= 250 in the example).
+    The ``SoundEvent.LOUD`` event will be triggered when the sound level crosses this threshold upwards (from "quiet" to "loud"), and ``SoundEvent.QUIET`` event is triggered when crossing the threshold downwards (from "loud" to "quiet").

+    If the ``SoundEvent.LOUD`` value set is lower than ``SoundEvent.QUIET``, then "quiet" threshold will be decreased to one unit below the "loud" threshold.
+If the ``SoundEvent.QUIET`` value is set higher than ``SoundEvent.LOUD``, then the "loud" threshold will be set one unit above.

     :param event: A sound event, such as ``SoundEvent.LOUD`` or ``SoundEvent.QUIET``.
     :param value: The threshold level in the range 0-255.
+Values outside this range will be clamped.

 .. py:function:: sound_level()